BillyTseng/fullstack-nanodegree-vm/vagrant/catalog/README.md

 # Web Catalog Application
-This project provided a Python script uses Flask to build a web catalog website.
-This website implemented CRUD functions to query a SQLite database, and it has integrated with Google sign-in to distinguish the different users with different permission to edit/delete items.
+This project presented a Python script uses Flask to build a web catalog website.
+This website provided functions to create, read, update, and delete to query a SQLite database, and it has integrated with Google sign-in to distinguish the different users with different permission to edit/delete items.
+Also, this project implemented JSON API endpoints to help users to obtain the structured data of full catalog or an arbitrary item in the catalog.

 ## Install Virtual Machine
   1. Download and install VirtualBox [here](https://www.virtualbox.org/wiki/Downloads).